Honoring the Choice to Keep Your Camera Off

 -

-Empaths, HSPs (Highly Sensitive Persons), and neurodivergent individuals can become overstimulated by visual input — especially eye contact, screens, or grid views.
+Empaths, HSPs (Highly Sensitive Persons), and neurodivergent individuals may become overstimulated by visual input -- especially eye contact, screens, or grid views.

 -

-Turning the camera off can help them stay grounded, present, and regulated.
+Turning the camera off may help them stay grounded, present, and regulated.

 2. Zoom Fatigue (It’s Real!)